luisfpereira/pyutils/README.md

 `pyutils` contains small CLI tools I use to boost my productivy and/or perform boring tasks.
 It also contains recurrent no-brainers.
 Below a summary of a selection of the available tools and how to use them (you can always explore them by yourself in `pyutils.cli`).

 Note: this repo is unstable.
-If you start using any of the tools and after a while you find out they've changed, you can always install the last working version by selecting the commit from which to install (you will, of course, loose future updates).
+If you start using any of these tools and after a while you find out they've changed, remember that it's possible to install a selected commit (you will, of course, lose future updates).
+If this happens in a way that interferes with your workflow, please let me know.

 ## Installation